1. Description and concept for ISST – Schroth Therapist courses

-The case presentation in part II describes ways to install the program in the daily routine and offers the chance to discuss the limitations and the prospects of the approach.
+The case presentation in Part II describes ways to install the program in the daily routine and offers the chance to discuss the limitations and the prospects of the approach.

 3.1.2 Part II Goals and Description

 Part II gives a deep inside in the educational process of the ISST- Schroth method.
-The theoretical aspects revised and refined; additional classifications like King, Lenke, and Rigo discussed; the main principles of bracing presented.
+The theoretical aspects would be revised and refined; additional classifications like King, Lenke, and Rigo discussed; the main principles of bracing presented.

 Part II completes the standardized therapeutic process from physical examination to the individual therapy plan consisting of exercises, postural teaching, and more specific auxiliary manual techniques.
-The typical exercises used with more functional and challenging variations to adapt the therapy program to the developing exercise capacity of the patients.
+The typical exercises are used with more functional and challenging variations to adapt the therapy program to the developing exercise capacity of the patients.